Indigenous peoples of Mexico: Indigenous land

-During the early colonial era in central Mexico, Spaniards were more interested in access to indigenous labor than land ownership.
-The institution of the encomienda, a crown grant of the labor of indigenous communities to conquerors was a key element of the imposition of Spanish rule.
-The Spanish crown initially maintained the indigenous sociopolitical system of local rulers and land tenure, with the Spanish conquest of the Aztec Empire eliminating the superstructure of rule, and replacing it with Spanish.
+During the early colonial era in central Mexico, Indigenous communities faced the imposition of Spanish rule, which prioritized exploiting their labor over seizing their land.
+The institution of the encomienda, a crown grant of the labor of Indigenous communities to conquerors, was a key element of the imposition of Spanish rule.
+The Spanish crown initially maintained the Indigenous sociopolitical system of local rulers and land tenure, with the Spanish conquest of the Aztec Empire eliminating the superstructure of rule and replacing it with Spanish.

 The crown had several concerns about the encomienda.
-First was that the holders of encomiendas, called encomenderos, were becoming too powerful, essentially a seigneurial group that might challenge crown power (as shown in the conspiracy by conqueror Hernán Cortés's legitimate son and heir).
-The second was that the encomenderos were monopolizing indigenous labor, excluding newly arriving Spaniards.
-And third, the crown was concerned about the damage to the indigenous vassals and their communities by the institution.
-Through the New Laws of 1542, the crown sought to phase out the encomienda and replace it with another crown mechanism of forced indigenous labor, the repartimiento.
+First was that the holders of encomiendas called encomenderos, were becoming too powerful, essentially a seigneurial group that might challenge crown power (as shown in the conspiracy by conqueror Hernán Cortés's legitimate son and heir).
+The second was that the encomenderos monopolized Indigenous labor, excluding newly arriving Spaniards.
+Third, the crown was concerned about the damage done to the Indigenous vassals and their communities by the institution.
+Through the New Laws of 1542, the crown sought to phase out the encomienda and replace it with another crown mechanism of forced Indigenous labor, the repartimiento.
 Indigenous labor was no longer monopolized by a small group of conquerors and their descendants but apportioned to a larger group of Spaniards.
-Through the repartimiento, indigenous peoples were obligated to perform low-paid labor for a certain number of weeks or months on Spanish enterprises, notably silver mining.
+Through the repartimiento, Indigenous peoples were obligated to perform low-paid labor for a certain number of weeks or months on Spanish enterprises, notably silver mining.

-The land of indigenous peoples is used for material reasons as well as spiritual reasons.
+The land of Indigenous peoples is used for material and spiritual reasons.
 Religious, cultural, social, spiritual, and other events relating to their identity are also tied to the land.
-Indigenous people use collective property so that the aforementioned services that the land provides are available to the entire community and future generations.
-This was a stark contrast to the viewpoints of colonists that saw the land purely in an economic way where land could be transferred between individuals.
-Once the land of the indigenous people and therefore their livelihood was taken from them, they became dependent on those that had land and power.
-Additionally, the spiritual services that the land provided were no longer available and caused a deterioration of indigenous groups and cultures.
+Indigenous people use collective property so that the services as mentioned earlier that the land provides are available to the entire community and future generations.
+This starkly contrasted the viewpoints of colonists who saw the land purely in an economic way where land could be transferred between individuals.
+Once the land of the Indigenous people and, therefore, their livelihood was taken from them, they became dependent on those who had land and power.
+Additionally, the spiritual services that the land provided were no longer available and caused a deterioration of Indigenous groups and cultures.